Merry we meet. Merry we meet. Merry we meet. Merry we meet.

 To cope with the initial surge of interest other contributing members to the founding of the Pagan Way formed a ‘committee of correspondence’, and included: Fitch and Joseph B. Wilson (both in the Air Force), Thomas Giles in Philadelphia, Fred and Martha Adler in California, Susan Roberts the author of “Witches U.S.A.” in New York, and through Joseph B. Wilson in England, John Score the founder of the influential English magazine “The Wiccan”, Tony Kelly a British poet, and the leaders of the Regency and Plant Bran covens in England.
 This led to the founding of the “Pagan Front” in the UK as a counterpart to the “Pagan Way” in America.
 While each initially worked together with the same aims, each evolved separately.

-In America mailing centres were initially set up in North and South Dakota and in Philadelphia, but such was the demand for information, additional mailing centres were soon required.
-Thomas Giles who travelled widely on business, carried word of the new tradition to covens and other interested people across America, among them Gwydion Pendderwen and Alison Harlow founders of “Nemeton”, a huge networking organization that played an important role in promoting the early growth of Wicca and Paganism in America.
+In America mailing centers were initially set up in North and South Dakota and in Philadelphia, but such was the demand for information, additional mailing centers were soon required.
+Thomas Giles who traveled widely on business, carried word of the new tradition to covens and other interested people across America, among them Gwydion Pendderwen and Alison Harlow founders of “Nemeton”, a huge networking organization that played an important role in promoting the early growth of Wicca and Paganism in America.
 The Waxing Moon” initially used as the voice of the Pagan Way was later re-named “The Crystal Well”, and many of the rituals and essays it published were collected and compiled into a book called the “Magical Rites from the Crystal Well.

 Gwydion Pendderwen and Alison Harlow